City Island, Bronx: Education

 Community District 10, which comprises City Island, Co-op City, Country Club, Pelham Bay, Schuylerville, Throgs Neck and Westchester Square, generally has a lower rate of college-educated residents than the rest of the city as of 2018.
 While 34% of residents age 25 and older have a college education or higher, 16% have less than a high school education and 50% are high school graduates or have some college education.
 By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
 The percentage of Community District 10 students excelling in math rose from 29% in 2000 to 47% in 2011, and reading achievement increased from 33% to 35% during the same time period.

 Community District 10's rate of elementary school student absenteeism is slightly higher than the rest of New York City.
 In Community District 10, 21% of elementary school students missed twenty or more days per school year, a little more than the citywide average of 20%.
 Additionally, 75% of high school students in Community District 10 graduate on time, the same as the citywide average of 75%.

 Schools

-Public schools on City Island are operated by the New York City Department of Education.
+The public school on City Island is operated by the New York City Department of Education.
 PS 175, located on City Island Avenue, serves grades K-8 for the island.

-The School of St. Mary Star of the Sea was a Roman Catholic grade school, serving grades PreK-8 on City Island, until it closed in the end of the 2012-2013 school year.
-The church now operates Holy Rosary Early Childhood Academy at St. Mary Star Of The Sea.
+The School of St. Mary Star of the Sea was a Roman Catholic grade school, serving grades PreK-8 on City Island, until it closed in the end of the 2012–2013 school year.
+The church operated Holy Rosary Early Childhood Academy at St. Mary Star Of The Sea until its closure in 2010.

 The former Public School 17 houses the City Island Historical Society and Nautical Museum.
 It was listed on the National Register of Historic Places in 1984.